- 🥇

 In simple terms:

-That difference affects everything else:
+That difference affects almost everything else:

 This is usually the first real decision point.

 Kalshi's biggest advantage is regulatory clarity for US users.
-It operates under CFTC oversight, which matters if you want the most straightforward answer to: “Can I use this legally in the US?”
+It operates under CFTC oversight, which matters if you want the most straightforward answer to “Can I use this legally in the US?”

 Strengths: